michelvoillery/VDashboard/README.md

 ## 🚀 Demo
 https://vdashboard.onrender.com
-**FYI: The demo is on a free server so if it does not load or gives an error, refresh till it shows**🙏
+**FYI: The demo is on a free server** (if it does not load or gives an error, refresh till it shows)🙏

 ## 📝 License